vidhya03/my-useful-commands/content/posts/its-all-about-devcontainer/index.en.md

 ## Requirements

-1. 🖥️ **Visual Studio Code editor:** DevContainers is a feature in the Visual Studio Code editor, so you'll need to have it installed on your machine. with VS code devcontainer extensions https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers
+1. 🖥️ **Visual Studio Code editor:** DevContainers is a feature in the Visual Studio Code editor, so you'll need to have it installed on your machine. with `VScode devcontainer extensions` https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers

 2. 🐳 **Docker:** DevContainers uses Docker to create and manage the development environment in a container.
 You'll need to have Docker installed on your machine and running.
   I would suggest Rancher desktop ![Rancher desktop](rancher.png) , as it is enterprise free, where as docker destop ![Docker desktop](docker.png)  is licensed for enterprise.
 Personally I use rancher.